American Indian Education

 - Financial assistance with academics (determined case by case)

-- Provided with information on scholarships, FAFSA, internships, summer camps, and leadership opportunities
+- Provide information on scholarships, FAFSA, internships, summer camps, and leadership opportunities

-- Recognition and honoring of students who are excelling and making academic achievements
+- Recognition and honoring students who are excelling and making academic achievements

 - Activities to educate individuals concerning substance abuse, suicide, and mental health issues.